Barangay Health Worker

 Barangay health workers immunize children against rubella, polio, and measles in General Trias, Cavite on February 1, 2021.

-Barangay health volunteers, also known as barangay health workers (BHWs), are health care providers in the Philippines.
-They undergo a basic training program under an accredited government or non-government organization, and render primary care services in the community.
-Also the Barangay health volunteers provide services such as first aid, maternal, neonatal, and child health, and community-based interventions including immunization clinics for barangays.
+A Barangay Health Worker (BHW), also known as a Barangay Health Volunteer, is a health care providers in the Philippines.
+BHWs undergo a basic training program under an accredited government or non-government organization, and render primary care services in the community.
+Also, BHWs provide services such as first aid, maternal, neonatal, and child health, and community-based interventions including immunization clinics for barangays.

 History

 With the decentralization of healthcare through the 1991 Local Government Code, the responsibility of delivery of primary health services were transferred from the central government to locally elected provincial, city, and municipal governments.
 Health services were previously funded and managed by the Department of Health but were transferred to the local governments after the devolution of the healthcare system.

 Training and practice

 Barangay Health Workers are accredited to function as such by the local health board in accordance with the guidelines promulgated by the Philippines Department of Health, as defined in Sec.
 3 of Republic Act No. 7883.
 This act, also known as "Barangay Health Workers' Benefits and Incentives Act of 1995", recognizes the need for primary health care and organizes health workers to promote health empowerment.

-Barangay health workers are a type of community health workers and act as health advocates and educators within their communities.
+Barangay Health Workers are a type of community health workers and act as health advocates and educators within their communities.
 They live in the communities they serve and receive about five weeks of training, ranging from administering immunizations, weighing children, birthing services, etc. They provide information, education and motivation services for primary health care, maternal and child health, child rights, family planning and nutrition.

-On average, each Volunteer is expected to work with around 20 families in their community.
+On average, each volunteer is expected to work with around 20 families in their community.
 However the scarcity of trained individuals has narrowed down the number of volunteers, especially in some remote areas, where now one or two volunteers service an entire barangay.